Welcome to my course on building employee engagement and getting more from your team or work group.

-The purpose of this program isn’t to teach general theories of leadership but rather to give you specific tools or practices to build a strong team and increase the engagement and commitment of your employees.
+The purpose of this program isn’t to teach general theories of leadership but rather to give you specific tools or practices to build a strong team and increase the engagement, motivation, and performance of your employees.
 You’ll find the practices I teach to be concrete and doable and not theoretical.

 Let me share a bias.
 Most employees want to succeed.
 They want to contribute and make a difference.
 And it’s our job as leaders is to make this possible by empowering them to use their intelligence and creativity to make decisions, solve problems and contribute to the overall success of the business.
 The tools I’m offering you will show you how.